 In general, you don't need to know this.
 The main TFQA directory

 contains the latest versions of all the programs in the package.

 With the except of the programs that produce graphics directly

-(e.g., kmplt and ldplt) and a few
+(e.g., kmplt and ldplt) and a few other minor programs, the TFQA

-very much faster.
+much faster.
 These Windows programs have essentially the same

 interface as the DOS programs.